aws-observability/aws-otel-collector/docs/developers/eks-demo.md

 5. Choose **Attach policies**.

 #### Deploy AWSOTelCollector on Amazon EKS as sidecar
-The easiest way to deploy AWSOTelCollector on Amazon EKS is to run it as a sidecar, defining it in the same task definition as your application.
+The easiest way to deploy AWSOTelCollector on Amazon EKS is to run it as a sidecar, defining it in the same pod definition as your application.

 1. Create a Kubernetes namespace.
 ```bash